-You must identify your unrealistic expectations and become aware of their harmful effects on daily life and inevitable inconveniences.
-Beware, it is not a question either of locking yourself into a relationship that doesn’t satisfy you, but rather of finding happiness in a relationship, however imperfect it may be.
+You must identify your unrealistic expectations, and become aware of their harmful effects on daily life and inevitable inconveniences.
+Although, beware, it is not a question either of locking yourself into a relationship that doesn’t satisfy you, but rather of finding happiness in a relationship, however imperfect it may be.
 At times, we must learn to be more accepting and satisfied with our current situations, after all, there's no use in wishing your life away.